bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-12-20-newsletter.md

 John Law proposed [fee-dependent timelocks][news283 feelocks], a soft fork allowing [timelocks][topic timelocks] to expire only when median block feerates drop below a user-specified level.
-This prevents high fees near expiration from preventing confirmation, such as Bob claiming funds in a payment channel.
-Instead, the timelock extends until fees fall, addressing longstanding concerns of [forced expiration floods][topic expiration floods] during mass channel closures.
+This prevents high fees near expiration from preventing confirmation, which can lead to funds loss.
+Instead, the timelock extends until fees fall to a predetermined value, addressing longstanding concerns of [forced expiration floods][topic expiration floods] during mass channel closures.
 The proposal improves security for multi-user setups like [channel factories][topic channel factories] and [joinpools][topic joinpools]